livialima/linuxupskillchallenge/00-Google-Cloud.md

 As well as a hosting provider, we also need to choose which "flavour" of Linux to install on our server.
 If you're new to Linux then the range of "distributions" available can be confusing - but the latest LTS ("Long Term Support") version of Ubuntu Server is a popular choice, and what you'll need for this course.

 These instruction will walk you through using Google Cloud "Free Tier" (<https://cloud.google.com>) as your VPS hosting provider.
 They are rated highly, with a very simple and slick interface.
 Although we'll be using the Free Tier, be warned that you will need to provide valid credit card information.
-(Of course, if you have a strong reason to use another provider, then by all means do so, but be sure to choose Ubuntu Server 20.04)
+(Of course, if you have a strong reason to use another provider, then by all means do so, but be sure to choose Ubuntu Server LTS)

 ## Signing up with GCP